We need consensus on credible, practical metrics to measure the state of nature and help secure nature-positive outcomes

 recovery

-We are losing nature faster than ever, with disastrous consequences for global economic stability, human well-being and climate change.
+Biodiversity loss and a negative environmental impact has disastrous consequences for global economic stability, human well-being and climate change.

 Without alignment on how to measure nature-positive outcomes, we will not be able to gauge if our efforts to secure a nature-positive world are on track.
 Currently, there is no common approach to measure nature’s decline or recovery.
 Hundreds of different metrics are being used to measure the state of nature, making it challenging to select the right minimum set of metrics to evaluate success from global to local scales.